Legislative elections in South Korea

-Legislative elections in South Korea determine the composition of the National Assembly for the next four years.
+The composition of the National Assembly of South Korea is determined by elections every four years.

 Any South Korean citizen over the age of 25 is eligible to stand for election.
 And, under the terms of the Public Official Election Act, the active electoral right, that is, the right to vote is vested in every South Korean citizen who has reached the age of 18.
 There are certain restrictions, which are mostly the same for both the active and passive electoral rights.
 The only difference is that to be eligible to stand for election, a person who has been convicted of a crime must have their convictions expunged.

 Procedure

 Since the promulgation of the March 1988 electoral law, the assembly has been elected every four years through a Supplementary Member system, meaning that some of the members are elected from constituencies according to the system of first past the post, while others are elected at a national level through proportional representation.

 In 2001, the Constitutional Court held that allocation of seats for the ‘party’ legislators under the mixed-member proportional representation system was unconstitutional as it distorted democratic will.
 The impugned electoral system was considered to have perpetuated the ‘oligopoly of political parties, and hinder[ed] a new party from making its appearance in the National Assembly’.
 As a result, the Court required the National Assembly to introduce electoral reform and allow each voter to have two votes since 2004.

 As of 2016, 253 members represent constituencies, while 47 were elected from PR lists.
 In contrast to elections to the Assembly, presidential elections occur once every five years, and this has led to frequent situations of minority government and legislative deadlock.